-Comments are delimited by ( and ), as in Caml.
+Comments are delimited by (\ and \), as in Caml.
+The parse keyword, can be replaced by the shortest keyword, with the semantic consequences explained below.

 12.2.1 Header and trailer

 The header and trailer sections are arbitrary Caml text enclosed in curly braces.
 Either or both can be omitted.
 If present, the header text is copied as is at the beginning of the output file and the trailer text at the end.
 Typically, the header section contains the open directives required by the actions, and possibly some auxiliary functions used in the actions.